 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Service Orientation: Actively looking for ways to help people.

 - Agricultural Extension Agent

-Job Opportunities for Farm and Home Management Advisors
+Job Demand for Farm and Home Management Advisors

 In 2016, there was an estimated number of 10,400 jobs in the United States for Farm and Home Management Advisor.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Farm and Home Management Advisor by 2026.
 There will be an estimated 1,000 positions for Farm and Home Management Advisor per year.